tripflex/cpsetup/README.md

 <ul>
 <li>You tell me, open up an issue and suggest a new feature!</li>
 </ul>
+<strong>* (depreciated)</strong> -- this has been removed from auto install process (still available via manual install with `--run`) for one reason or another.
+Either it's no longer support, does not work on newer versions of WHM/CentOS, etc.
 </td>
 <td width="40%">
 <p align="center"><img src="screenshot.png"></p>